Welcome to a private view at Burgh House

 The sheer scale of the full-size book Thames to Dunkirk at 17 metres long necessitated a working model, akin to my working drawings for the portraits, in that it helped me establish the proportions, the composition and the continuity, and revealed many issues of construction that I was glad to sort out before the construction of the big book.
 The working model is only about 5 metres long when fully opened, compared to the 17 metres of the big book, but it’s made in exactly the same way – 24 sheets of handmade paper constructed as a double-sided concertina book, following the line of the Thames from source to sea along the first side, with the names of the little ships that went to the rescue at Dunkirk in 1940 lettered along the river line, and on the other side, a watercolour of the 15 km of beaches and dunes either side of Dunkirk town where the great mass of 300,000-odd soldiers gathered for the evacuation, with many of their names lettered in the crowds and queues of men.

 Thames to Dunkirk was acquired by the British Library in 2010, the 70th anniversary of Dunkirk 1940, and was shown in their major exhibition for 2012, Writing Britain.
-This year, 2020, sees the 80th anniversary, from 26th May to 4th June – and plans for events to mark the moment at the British Library have had to be put on hold.
-But an article by me will be going live on the BL’s blog on 26th May, with a new film of Thames to Dunkirk, and a new edition of The Dunkirk Project will be sharing some more moving stories from Dunkirk 1940, as well as looking at some of the other works of art it has inspired.
+This year, 2020, sees the 80th anniversary, from 26th May to 4th June – and plans for events to mark the moment at the British Library had to be put on hold.
+But an article by me on the BL’s blog went live on 26th May, with a new film of Thames to Dunkirk, and a new edition of The Dunkirk Project shares some more moving stories from Dunkirk 1940, as well as looking at some of the other works of art it has inspired.
 And I’m in the process of making, one-by-one, copies for a handmade half-size facsimile edition of this working model at 1/32nd of the size of the big book.
 Its pages are 30cm x 21cm, made from photographs of the working model’s pages, and it’s constructed in exactly the same way as the working model and the big book, each copy signed and numbered in a limited edition of 50.

 (For more on Thames to Dunkirk at the British Library, click here.)